DoctorLogicProduct/dltest/_pages/products/social-reputation/social-reputation.md

   component_css: hero
   class: hero-sample
   headline: "Simple Reputation Management"
-  text: "Online reputation can make or break your medical practice – and of course your marketing efforts.
+  text: "Online reputation can make or break your medical practice – and your marketing efforts.
 Control the narrative.
-Our Reputation Management tool helps you acquire more reviews from patients, organize and instantly display those reviews from around the web."
+Our Reputation Management tool helps you acquire more reviews from patients then organize and instantly display those reviews from around the web."
   btn:
   img: "/img/products/social-reputation/hero-img.svg"
   alt: "DoctorLogic Social Reputation"